 Unfortunately, these massive vehicles also pose a serious risk to others on the roads.
 Commercial trucks make wide turns, have huge blind spots, and take longer to stop than smaller vehicles.
 Their size and weight can result in massive damage to smaller vehicles and severe or even fatal injuries to the people inside them.
 That’s why their drivers must be in perfect control of the vehicle at all times.
 When truckers choose to drive while exhausted, they put everyone on the road at risk.

 Fatigue and exhaustion impact the ability to drive

 When humans get tired, our brains don’t function optimally.
 Motor function, decision-making, reaction time, and other critical tasks end up compromised when someone tired gets behind the wheel of a vehicle.
-That person may not register sudden stimuli, like an animal or person who bolts into the road.
+That person may not register sudden stimuli, like an animal or a person who bolts into the road.
 A tired driver may fail to react, react too slowly, or even overreact, jerking the wheel and causing other issues.

 Tired drivers can also fall asleep at the wheel, completely losing control of the vehicle.
-Road hypnosis, where the repetitive visuals and sounds of driving lull a person, also pose a risk for tired truckers.
+Road hypnosis, where the repetitive visuals and sounds of driving lull a person, also poses a risk for tired truckers.